Walther/styled-compliments/README.md

 `styled-compliments` provides you with a `styled-components`-compatible compliment component!

-This is a silly little package inspired by the talk "Styled Components, SSR and Themint" by [Kasia Jastrzębska](https://github.com/kajas90) at [React Finland 2018](https://react-finland.fi/)
+This is a silly little package inspired by the talk "Styled Components, SSR and Theming" by [Kasia Jastrzębska](https://github.com/kajas90) at [React Finland 2018](https://react-finland.fi/)

 > I have this thing where I accidentally pronounce `styled-components` as `styled-compliments`.
 Count them and I will drink as many shots at the afterparty
 >